-Where a developer considers that they can satisfactorily address the impact of a development through delivering infrastructure works themselves this should be demonstrated to the City Council at pre-application stage.
-If the Council considers the scope of the works to be appropriate to address the impact of development a Section 106 agreement will be required to ensure the agreed works are implemented to an agreed standard, having regard to the quantity, quality and location of the provision.
+Where a developer considers that they can satisfactorily address the impact of a development through delivering infrastructure works themselves this should be demonstrated to the council at pre-application stage.
+If the council considers the scope of the works to be appropriate to address the impact of development a Section 106 agreement will be required to ensure the agreed works are implemented to an agreed standard, having regard to the quantity, quality and location of the provision.

-14.2 Future maintenance, management and retention in perpetuity actions to be taken.
-Alternatively a commuted sum or monies secured via a Section 106 agreement may be sought by the Council for the future maintenance of new infrastructure and facilities to ensure their longevity and retention in perpetuity.
-In all cases the retention, maintenance and management of new infrastructure will be monitored by the Council in perpetuity.
+Future maintenance, management and retention in perpetuity

+Consideration to the future maintenance and management of new facilities and infrastructure provided through new developments or via a legal agreement should be given.
+Where appropriate any maintenance and management plan should be submitted in writing to the council to outline the actions to be taken.
+Alternatively, a commuted sum or monies secured via a Section 106 agreement may be sought by the council for the future maintenance of new infrastructure and facilities to ensure their longevity and retention in perpetuity.
+In all cases the retention, maintenance and management of new infrastructure will be monitored by the council in perpetuity.